 This is not meant to be an accurate representation of the orientation of the home.
 This description is based on cardinal direction.
 It is to give an orientation for descriptive purposes on observations made during the inspection.

 The Report contains categorizations of Major Concerns (red), Moderate Concerns (orange), and Minor issues (blue).
 The colors and classifications are done for illustrative purposes and convenience.
+There are also many general recommendations given throughout the Information tabs for each section.
 All issues should be considered and evaluated equally.

 The categorization is not intended to determine which items may need to be addressed per the contractual requirements of the agreement of sale of the property.
 All items should be addressed as you deem necessary.